nicholasdille/container-slides/110_ecosystem/reverse_proxy/slides.md

 ## Reverse Proxy

 ### Why?

 Port conflicts!

-- Caused by multiple services on one host
+Caused by multiple services on one host
-- For example: Multiple stages of the same environment
-- For example: Multiple web-based services using the same port

 ### Reverse Proxy

-- Routing of requests to correct container
+Routing of requests to correct container

-- Based on `Host` header in HTTP and SNI in HTTPS
+Based on `Host` header in HTTP and SNI in HTTPS
-- Well-known: `nginx`, `haproxy`, `traefik`

 ### Desired Features

-- HTTP(S)
+HTTP(S)

-- Automatic certificates
+Automatic certificates

-- Dynamic wiring
+Dynamic wiring

 --